requiemleaf1/Bootstrap4/README.txt

 Bootstrap JS components: use js/jQuery-based components without wirting js code
 eg: data-toggle, data-spy are bootstrap js components

-css preprocesser lan. less & Sass
+jquery scripts to control actions of html elements and css classes css preprocesser lan. less & Sass

+create distribution folder that contains all the contents of the web pages(css, image, font, js(html)) for the web server to serve the website